Demonophobia-The Fear Of Demons

 Desensitization Therapy

-This works by recreating situations that give you anxiety in small steps to increase your tolerance.
+This works by recreating in small steps situations that cause you anxiety.
+Doing this can increase your tolerance.
 It’s a form of therapy that’s often used for treating phobias and is known to be effective.
 However, research is yet to indicate its effectiveness in treating demonophobia.

 Having to constantly deal with the idea of demons can no doubt be difficult.
 Monsters and ghosts don’t compare much to the level of horror demons inflict, so it’s completely natural to fear them if you believe they exist.
 And you don’t have to stop believing they exist in order to overcome this fear.

-The best long-term strategy is to keep welcoming new ideas about demons. and in the meantime, identify the ways in which phobia deprives you of a full life and find a way to overcome each of those problems individually.
+The best long-term strategy is to welcome new ideas about demons.
+In the meantime, identify ways in which phobia deprives you of a full life and find a way to overcome each of those problems individually.

 Final Thoughts